ibm-cloud-docs/discovery/using.md

   You can write natural language queries (such as "IBM Watson partnerships") using the {{site.data.keyword.discoveryshort}} tooling or the API.
   {: tip}

-Trained collections will return a `confidence` score in the result of a natural language query.
+All private collections will return a `confidence` score in the query results.
 See [Confidence scores](/docs/services/discovery/train-tooling.html#confidence) for details.

 {{site.data.keyword.discoveryshort}} returns query results that include special characters for the following languages: English, German, French, Dutch, Italian, and Portuguese.
 For example, if you query for `aqui`, you will now receive results for both for `aqui` and <code>aqu&iacute;</code>.